syns-ml/2023/_pages/cfsm.md

 ## Key dates

-- Submission Deadline: **May 24, 2023, 23:59 AoE**
+- Submission Deadline: **{{ site.data.keydates.submission }}**
-- Review Deadline: **June 7, 2023, 23:59 AoE**
+- Review Deadline: **{{ site.data.keydates.review }}**
-- Decision: **June 16, 2023, 23:59 AoE**
+- Decision: **{{ site.data.keydates.decision }}**
-- Camera-ready **July 21, 2023, 23:59 AoE**
+- Camera-ready: **{{ site.data.keydates.camera_ready }}**
-- Poster deadline: **July 21, 2023, 23:59 AoE**
+- Poster deadline: **{{ site.data.keydates.poster }}**

 ## Authors instructions

 #### Double submission policy

 All accepted works will be made available on the workshop website.
 This does not constitute an archival publication or formal proceedings; authors retain full copyright of their work and are free to publish their extended work in another journal or conference.
 We allow submission of works that overlap with papers that are under review or have been recently published in a conference or a journal, including physical science journals.
 However, we do not accept cross-submissions of the same content to multiple workshops at ICML 2023.

 #### Format
 - Submissions should be anonymized short papers (extended abstracts) up to 4 pages in PDF format, typeset using the [paper template](/2023/assets/synsml2023_template.zip) of the workshop (adapted from the ICML template).